ajitas/-liri-node-app/README.md

 # -liri-node-app

 ## About
 LIRI is a Language Interpretation and Recognition Interface.
-LIRI is a command line node app that takes in parameters and gives us back data.
+LIRI is a command line node app that takes in parameters and returns back data according to parameters.

 ## Application Preview
 ![liri-node-app](liri.gif)